UNINETTSigma2/documentation/storage/storagesystems.md

   automatic deletion.
 * It is **not** allowed to try to circumvent the automatic deletion by for instance running scripts that touch all files.
-* It is not backed up.
-See [Backup](backup.md).

-For performance optimizations, consult [Performance Tips](performance-tips.md) page.
+### Pros

+* Since job files are not removed automatically directly when a job finishes, it is easier to debug failing jobs.
+* There is no need to use special commands to copy files back in case the job script crashes before it has finished.

+### Cons

+* There is a risk of interference from other jobs unless one makes sure to run each job in a separate sub directory inside `$USERWORK`.
+* Because job files are not removed when the job finishes, one has to remember to clean up temporary files afterwards.
+* One has to remember to move result files to the project area if one wants to keep them.
+Otherwise they will eventually be deleted by the atuomatic file deletion.

 ## <a name="project-area"></a>Project Area

 All HPC projects have a dedicated local space to share data between project members, located at **/cluster/projects/<project_name>**.

 The project area is quota controlled and the default project quota for HPC projects is 1TB, but projects can apply for more during the application process or request at a later point in time if needed.
 The maximum quota for the project area is 10TB.
-Greater needs will require a separate application for NIRD project area.
+Greater needs will require an application for a separate NIRD project area.

 **Notes:**